How to conjugate Saber in Spanish

 Saber in the Subjunctive Future

-The Subjunctive Future is used For example, "supiere", meaning "I will know".
+The Subjunctive Future is used to speak about hypothetical situations, and actions/events that may happen in the future.
+For example, "supiere", meaning "I will know".

 Pronoun | Spanish | English |